The Best Camping in Cumberland Valley

 Whether you pitch a tent or park your RV, there is no place more scenic than Pine Grove Furnace State Park.
 Surrounded by hiking trails, two mountain lakes, and plenty of local history, the campground offers 70 tent and trailer sites in a tree-lined setting.
 Each campsite has a picnic table and a fire ring.
 A general store is located only 1/4-mile from the campground area.
 While at the park, be sure to visit nearby Twirly Top for some ice cream.
 (Learn more about the other locations along the Cumberland Valley Ice Cream Trail and sign up for a free digital passport.)

-Colonel Denning State ParkColonel Denning State Park is off the beaten path and provides a 49-site tent and trailer campground.
+Colonel Denning State Park is off the beaten path and provides a 49-site tent and trailer campground.
 Guests can enjoy a 3.5-acre lake surrounded by 273 acres of woodland.
 The park serves as the gateway to the 96,000-acre Tuscarora State Forest.
 Each camping site offers a picnic table and a fire ring.
 Firewood and ice are for sale at the campground host site.

 TIPS:

-• Camping is seasonal and is generally available from late March to mid-December.
+- Camping is seasonal and is generally available from late March to mid-December.
 Reservations are highly recommended.

 Private Campgrounds

-Cumberland Valley also offers an abundance of well-run private campgrounds, several of which also offer cabin and trailer rentals for those looking for a less rustic camping adventure.
+Cumberland Valley also offers an abundance of well-run private campgrounds, several of which offer cabin and trailer rentals for those looking for a less rustic camping adventure.
 All are close to fishing, hiking, and historic sites, giving you and your family plenty of opportunities to explore.
 If you want to stay closer to the campground, these campgrounds all offer family-friendly activities on-site.
 View a complete list.

 Cumberland Valley Adventure Awaits

-Leave room for spontaneous fun but it doesn't hurt to plan ahead for activities you know your family will love.
+Leave room for spontaneous fun, but it doesn't hurt to plan ahead for activities you know your family will love.

-Pine Grove FurnaceHiking and biking are other popular outdoor activities for Cumberland Valley campers.
+Hiking and biking are other popular outdoor activities for Cumberland Valley campers.
 With hundreds of miles of trails for all ages and abilities, you can escape the daily hustle and bustle and reconnect to nature with a hike or bike ride.
 If you want a pre-planned mountain bike adventure, Sacred Rides Michaux will get you off the beaten path as you enjoy a guided trip along the best local trails in Michaux State Forest.
 Or work with Adventure Explorations to create a custom outdoor adventure experience.

 During your visit, don't forget to explore more than 250 years of Cumberland Valley history.
 You can mix and match some of our unique indoor museums (perfect for a rainy day) with scenic outdoor locations, such as Camp Michaux, where you can take a self-guided walking tour among the ruins of what was formerly a secret POW camp during WWII.
-Be sure to stop by the Appalachian Trail Museum which is the only museum in the country solely dedicated to hiking.
+Be sure to stop by the Appalachian Trail Museum, the only museum in the country solely dedicated to hiking.

 What to Bring